Definition: Referencing Styles

 Referencing styles: author-year systems

-The author-year citation system is used mainly in undergraduate assignments than in graduate ones.
-Fields with ties to the liberal arts like human development, political science, and geography tend to favor using this system.
-When using this system, your job is to indicated inside the text in parentheses, the author and the year when they published the material you cited.
+The author-year citation system is used more for undergraduate assignments than at the graduate level.
+Fields with ties to the liberal arts, such as human development, political science, and geography tend to prefer this system.
+When using this system, your job is to indicate, in parentheses, the author and the year of publication of the material you cited.
 Since citation becomes part of the sentence, punctuation comes after the parentheses.

-Most writers will acknowledge the source as soon as they start the reference, including the name of the author inside the text.
+Most writers will acknowledge the source as soon as they start the reference, including the name of the author as part of the text.
 Only the year is placed in parentheses.
-Many writers identify the source as soon as they begin the reference, including the author’s name directly in the text and supplying only the year in parentheses.
-If you use more than one source by the same author in the same year, you can differentiate the documents you cite by using the “a,b,c” system, which is an identifying letter after the year of publication.
+Many writers identify the source as soon as they begin the reference, including the author’s name directly in the text and indicating only the year in parentheses.
+If you use more than one source by the same author in the same year, you can differentiate the documents you cite by using the “a, b, c” system, which means placing an identifying letter after the year of publication.

 Citation styles: APA

 APA is one of the most common citation styles in academic work.
-The American Psychological Associations developed it.
-It is one of the citation styles, which use the author-date system.
+Developed by the American Psychological Association, it is one of the citation styles that uses the author-date system.

-Sources are cited in two ways: inserting a short citation inside the text and a full citation in the References list.
+Sources are cited in two ways: by inserting a short citation within the text and by including a full citation in the References list.

-The in-text citation will contain the name of the author and the year it was published inserted at the right point in your text.
+The in-text citation will include the author’s name and the publication year, inserted at the appropriate point in your text.

 John (1997) suggests that…